 In conjunction with the Credit Agreement described in Note P - Credit Agreement, on July 22, 2020, the Company and certain of its subsidiaries (collectively, the "Madden Entities") entered into an Amended and Restated Deferred Purchase Factoring Agreement (the "Factoring Agreement") with Rosenthal & Rosenthal, Inc. ("Rosenthal").
 Pursuant to the Factoring Agreement, Rosenthal serves as the collection agent with respect to certain receivables of the Madden Entities and is entitled to receive a base commission of 0.20% of the gross invoice amount of each receivable assigned for collection, plus certain additional fees and expenses, subject to certain minimum annual commissions.
 Rosenthal will generally assume the credit risk resulting from a customer's financial inability to make payment of credit-approved receivables, which are classified as Factor Receivables.
-The initial term of the Factoring Agreement is twelve months, subject to automatic renewal for additional twelvementh periods, and the Factoring Agreement may be terminated at any time by Rosenthal or the Madden Entities on 60 days' notice and upon the occurrence of certain other events.
-The Madden Entities pledged all of their rights under the Factoring Agreement to the Agent under the Credit Agreement.
+The initial term of the Factoring Agreement is twelve months, subject to automatic renewal for additional twelve-month periods, and the Factoring Agreement may be terminated at any time by Rosenthal or the Madden Entities on 60 days' notice and upon the occurrence of certain other events.
+The Madden Entities pledged all of their rights under the Factoring Agreement to the Agent under the Credit Agreement to secure obligations arising under the Credit Agreement.